Days Sales Outstanding

 Days sales outstanding (DSO) measures the average number of days it takes to collect payment after an invoice is raised.
 It is the most direct measure of the efficiency of your credit and collections process.

-Full guide: definition, formula, and benchmarksDays Sales Outstanding
+Full guide: definition, formula, and benchmarksHow to calculate Days Sales Outstanding

-Why days sales outstanding matters for Xero users
+Why Days Sales Outstanding matters for Xero users

 Every day of DSO is a day of working capital tied up in customer debt.
 A rising DSO quietly starves the business of cash even while profit looks healthy, and often signals that a few large customers are paying slowly or that collections are under-resourced.